MoscaDotTo/Winapp2/winapp2ool/Readme.md

   * Runs the differ with your current settings
     * Will not run if you have not chosen a newer/online file

-* File Chooser (winapp2.ini)
+* File Chooser
   * Opens the interface to choose a new local winapp2.ini path

-* winapp2.ini (online)
+* Winapp2.ini (online)
   * Enables downloading the latest copy of winapp2.ini from GitHub to use as the comparator file
     * Most users will want to select this option

-* winapp2.ini (Non-CCleaner)
+* Winapp2.ini (non-CCleaner)
-  * Enables downloading the latest Non-CCleaner variant of winapp2.ini to use as the comparator file
+  * Enables downloading the latest non-CCleaner variant of winapp2.ini to use as the comparator file
     * CCleaner users should not use this option
     * Only shown if winapp2.ini (online) option is enabled